-2. A lot of “shoulds” are unnecessary
+2) Things kids should learn: a lot of “shoulds” are unnecessary

 Most “shoulds” that are handed down by experts or Those Who Know or relatives or friends are a waste of time and brain space and anxiety.
 Simmer down and let go and breathe.
 Take some time to figure out what really matters to you—deep down in your gut—and build your shoulds from that.

-3. Not everyone will like you or what you do.
+3) Things kids should learn: not everyone will like you or what you do.

 Regardless, what I want my kids to know is this: you can make the awesomest choices and do your best work ever and someone still isn’t going to like you or what you do.
 And you know what?
 Haters gonna hate.
 That’s fine.
 It’s not their job to like you.
 Know what else?
 It’s not your job to care.
 Smile, put on your sunglasses, wave, and move on.

-In fact, I’m completely okay with admitting I judge all the time.
+In fact, I’m completely okay with admitting I judge people.
 It’s how I figure out what organization is a good one to give money to.
 It’s how I decide whether or not to trust the story I’m being told by a relative.
 It’s how I figure out what carload of people I’m going to let you ride with.
 It’s how I decide who I want to associate with on social media and who creates more of a headache than I have time to deal with.

 Always, as far as you possibly can, fact check something before you share it with someone.
 It doesn’t matter if it’s online or in person.
 Fact-checking is probably something found in a curriculum somewhere, but frankly it’s something a lot of adults haven’t figured out how to do.
 Your generation could change that.
 It’s worth a try.

-6. It’s not all bad.
+6) Things kids should learn: it’s not all bad.
 It’s really, really not.